BDC Hamburger Icon

 What’s in a name?
 A lot, as it turns out.

 Creating an effective brand name is a tremendous challenge when you’re just starting out.
 Many entrepreneurs agonize for countless hours over what to call their business.
 Even more frustrating is choosing a domain name.
-Most website names are already being used by other brands or owned by internet squatters.
+Most website names are already being used by other brands or are owned by internet squatters.

 TipBottom line